Never Forget the Importance of Good Ground Manners

 Through observation and awareness we know that herd animals have a pecking order which they follow pretty closely.
 They will test that chain of command from time to time but after any change that may occur, the new lead animal will be giving direction that at one time he wanted to avoid.
 That’s when I refer to the animals as having purpose – leadership has meaning.

 The human must continue that lifestyle by encouraging, motivating and disciplining for correct, soft behaviors.
 That brings us to our groundwork and its importance.
-Groundwork, to me, duplicates what horses learn in the herd.
+Groundwork, to me, duplicates what equines learn in the herd.
 I honestly believe that we, the human, can gain the same status as that lead animal and accomplish these things with a much softer approach.

 As we teach the back-up, shoulder control, forward flexed circle, hindquarter control, stop and stand (my 6 steps to safety), we can now offer our stock the control and confidence they require from both the herd and the human.
 Whether a pet or a performance animal, I prefer my stock to be soft, supple and safe.